TYPOLOGY: URBAN ART INSTALLATION

 EVENT: DUBAI DESIGN WEEK

-Arish or palm frond architecture which once dominated the deserts of the Emirates up until the late 1970s and housed almost 80% of its indiginous population is now on the brink of extinction.
+Arish or palm frond architecture which once dominated the deserts of the Emirates up until the late 1970s and housed almost 80% of its indigenous population is now on the brink of extinction.
 This vernacular building craft uses locally-sourced, biodegradable material, and is not only a relic of our history and rich cultural heritage, but also addresses pressing issues of environmental concern and sustainability with technology passed down from generation to generation.
-It has resolved waste creation and disposal by finding use for the 420 million date palm fronds sent to landfills in the UAE alone each year.

 With an aim to address these concerns and to reintroduce the methods and techniques of Arish architecture to the design world, DesignAware and ard ارض have come together to collaborate on a one-of-a-kind installation, made using locally-sourced date fronds, which creates a dialog between parametric design and the vernacular architecture of the Emirates, in a strong attempt to promote a contemporary revival of the disappearing craft of Arish architecture in the UAE, and to realize its significance in a world of depleting resources.